gap-system/gap/INSTALL.md

 languages.
 These drivers catch the ^ character to produce the French circumflex accent and do not pass it properly to GAP.
-For macOS users, as a workaround please refer to the section "GAP for macOS" below for information on how to install readline and section 5 on how to recompile GAP, for windows no fix is known.
+For macOS users, as a workaround please refer to the section "GAP for macOS" below for information on how to install readline and section 5 on how to recompile GAP, for Windows no fix is known.
 (One can type `POW(a,b)` for `a^b`.)

 ## Problems specific to Windows

-### Cut and Paste does not work

-You might want to try different shells, using both of the two `.bat` files in the `bin` directory: `gap.bat` and `gapcmd.bat`.
-Also,
-<https://www.gap-system.org/Faq/faq.html#4> might give a remedy.

-### GAP does not work in the remote desktop

-GAP cannot be started in the Windows Command Prompt shell (via `gapcmd.bat`) in the remote desktop.
-To start GAP in the remote desktop, use the script `gap.bat` which should work in such setting.

-### You get an error message about the `cygwin1.dll`

-GAP comes with a version of this dynamic library.
-If you have another version installed (use "Find"), delete the older one (and probably copy the newer one in both places).
+Rather than use the Windows installer, another option is to use the "Windows Subsystem for Linux" (<https://learn.microsoft.com/en-us/windows/wsl/install>), also known as WSL.
+This can be found in the "Microsoft Store" in Windows, where you will find installers for a selection of Linux distributions (Ubuntu is the standard, and best supported).
+After installing a linux distribution you can then follow the guidance for building and using GAP in Linux inside WSL.

+The main advantage of using WSL is that the Windows installer does not support adding new packages which require compiling kernel modules.
+Also, GAP is slightly faster in WSL.

+We also support building GAP using 'Cygwin', which is a Unix wrapper for Windows.
+Cygwin is used for making Windows release.
+Almost all packages are supported in the Windows releases.
+By default the Windows release reads and writes files from the user's "Documents" directory.

 ### Something else went wrong